The Retreat (She-Hulk: Attorney at Law): Music

 The following songs are featured in the episode: "Now I'm in It" by Haim, "MMMBop" by Hanson, "Peppers and Onion" by Tierra Whack, and "IDGAF" by Dua Lipa.

 Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Tales to Astonish #48, the first appearance of Porcupine.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including necklaces, shirts, and other accessories.

 Reception

-Audience viewership
+Viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, She-Hulk: Attorney at Law was the ninth-most watched original series across streaming services for the week of September 26 – October 2, 2022, with 396 million minutes watched.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law ranked as the third most in-demand series during this period among the top breakout shows, which are defined as the most in-demand series that have premiered in the past 100 days.
+It had a demand level of 32.3 times the average series for the week of October 1 - 7, 2022.
+The series experienced a growth in demand of less than 5% compared to the previous week.
+Nielsen Media Research, which records streaming viewership on U.S. television screen, reported that it was the ninth-most watched original series across streaming services for the week of September 26 – October 2, 2022, with 396 million minutes watched.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the most-streamed original series in the U.S. for the week ending October 2, 2022.